In the UK, you can get an eSIM from EE, O2 or Vodafone for use in your iPhone, Samsung Galaxy or Google Pixel phone.

 Vodafone also offers a range of unlimited data plans that can be used on eSIM:

 To ensure you receive your plan on an eSIM, choose the “eSIM” option when you checkout online.
-This is shown in the screenshot below: You can also get an eSIM on Vodafone Business if you’re planning to use the eSIM for your business or for work.
+This is shown in the screenshot below: You can also get an eSIM from Vodafone Business if you’re planning to use the eSIM for work.
 If you’re an existing Vodafone Pay Monthly customer, you can move your current plan onto an eSIM.
 To do so, follow the instructions on Vodafone’s website.
 It takes around 10 minutes to move your current Vodafone price plan to an eSIM.
 As well as supporting the iPhone, Samsung Galaxy and Google Pixel phones, Vodafone also has eSIM support available on the Apple Watch and on other wearable devices.
 There’s more information about this in Vodafone’s help centre.
 Source: Vodafone Help: Discover eSIM |

 |